 Alt Image

-2. Immerse Yourself in Your Surroundings
+3. Immerse Yourself in Nature

-Once you arrive at your chosen site, take some time to really soak in the surroundings.
+Once you arrive at your chosen campsite, take some time to really soak in the surroundings.
 The great outdoors offers endless opportunities to explore nearby trails that match your fitness level and interests, whether you’re hiking scenic routes or biking through varied terrain.

-Of course, you can’t forget about dessert—or the iconic camping trip food, s’mores.
+Of course, you can’t forget about dessert—or the iconic camping trip treat, s’mores.
 Instead of a standard chocolate bar, toast a TWIX Chocolate Bar over the fire until its caramel softens and then sandwich it with toasted marshmallows between graham crackers.
 It might sound out-of-the-box, but a TWIX s’more is a delicious milk chocolate medley of crispness, gooey caramel, and satisfying crunch.
 For something a little more adventurous, try homemade TWIX apple pie bars or TWIX dulce de leche brownies.
 They’re fun to make and even more fun to eat around the campfire!

 Alt Image

-4. Campfire and Wildlife Safety
+8. Understand Campfire and Wildlife Safety

 Campfire safety is paramount on any trip.
 Always verify local regulations regarding open flames and use designated fire pits when available.
 Choose a safe spot away from overhanging branches and have water or sand nearby in case you need to extinguish the fire quickly.

-5. Be Respectful and Leave No Trace
+10. Be Respectful and Leave No Trace

 Alt Image